mgkagk01/DataCompression/README.md

 # DataCompression
-Algorithms for Source Coding, Quantization and Source Transform
+Algorithms for Entropy Coding, Quantization and Source Transform